 Nearly 191,000 private woodland owners in Minnesota collectively own more than 6 million acres (about one-third) of the state's total forest land.
-These are individuals, families, cooperatives, or small businesses who own woods for a wide range of reasons such as recreation, hunting, investment, timber, or simply to have a quiet family getaway.
+These are individuals, families, cooperatives, or small businesses who own woods for a wide range of reasons such as recreation, hunting, investment, or timber.
 You are a part of this landowner community.

 Private woodlands provide important benefits such as clean air and water, scenic beauty, hunting, angling, birdwatching, and the raw materials to make paper and other wood products.
 Minnesota's landowners help enhance these benefits for themselves and others through active involvement in caring for the health of their woods.
-As a landowner in east-central Minnesota, many resources are available to help you take care of your woods.
+As a landowner in south-central Minnesota, many resources are available to help you take care of your woods.
 Whether you are looking for new ideas or just looking for a place to start, this handbook can help you accomplish your goals.